SamTroy/SkyFF_Optimization/README.md

 Generates player expected points and transfer plan

-Modifying player EV and xMins or using other sources is encouraged
+Modifying player EV and xMins or using other sources to reflect your own judgment is encouraged

 ## Setting up
 - Install python
-- Add CBC to environment path (e.g. https://www.youtube.com/watch?v=DFXCXoR6Dvw&t=1642s)
+- Add CBC to environment path
 - Clone this repository to your machine
 - Install all packages in the Imports section of the notebook